 Applications to the radiography program are available August 1-31 of each year.
 The link to the online application will be available on this page beginning August 1.
 Applications will NOT be accepted until all five (5) prerequisite courses have been completed with a “C” or better.
 Please review the application checklist with an academic advisor before submitting the final application.
 If you have any questions about the application process, please contact the radiography program director.

 We hope our website provides you with answers to your questions about the Radiography program at Polk State College.

-The Radiography program provides its students an organized curriculum that includes courses in general education and radiological education, while preparing students for careers as members of the healthcare team.
-The radiographer is a licensed professional who is primarily responsible for applying ionizing radiation to demonstrate portions of the human body on a radiograph, fluoroscopic screen, or other imaging modality to assist the physician in the diagnosis of disease and injury.
-Radiographers work in hospitals, private practices, clinics, traveling agencies, and other qualified facilities.
+The radiography program provides an organized curriculum that includes courses in general education and radiological education while preparing students for careers as members of the healthcare field.
+A radiographer is a licensed professional who conducts medical imaging scans using radiographs, fluoroscopic screens, and other imaging modalities.
+These images are used by physicians in the diagnosis of disease and injury.
+Radiographers work in hospitals, private practices, clinics, travel agencies, and other qualified facilities.

-The Radiography program is offered at the Polk State College Airside Center in Lakeland.
-Classes and clinical assignments are scheduled Monday – Friday.
+The radiography program is offered at Polk State’s Airside Center in Lakeland.
+Classes and clinical assignments are scheduled Monday through Friday.